EdwardoSunny/tactile-openpi/examples/xarm/inference/README.md

 **Gripper opens when it should close (or vice versa)** → The conversion is `+1 = closed → set_gripper_position(0)`.
 If your gripper is wired inverted (some custom grippers), flip the threshold in `XArmController.execute_delta`.

-**Policy outputs look reasonable in sanity_check.py but the arm sits still on the live rollout** → Known "noop attractor" mode where the model predicts near-zero deltas when the start scene looks too quiescent.
+**Policy outputs look reasonable in `sanity_check.py` but the arm sits still on the live rollout** → Known "noop attractor" mode — the model predicts near-zero deltas when the start scene looks too quiescent.
 Mitigations: re-collect data with leading paused frames trimmed harder (already enabled in the converter via `_count_leading_paused`), or temporarily inject a small fixed descent for the first few steps.
 The vla-finetune repo's `--warmup_steps` flag is the precedent.

 **Out of GPU memory during policy load**
 → The pi0.5 LoRA model needs ~12 GB.
 If GPU 0 is occupied, switch with `CUDA_VISIBLE_DEVICES=N`.
-The model also respects `XLA_PYTHON_CLIENT_MEM_FRACTION=0.9` (drops to 0.7 if a workspace conflict appears).
+The model also respects `XLA_PYTHON_CLIENT_MEM_FRACTION` (drop from 0.9 to 0.7 if a workspace conflict appears).

+**Pull from HF asks for credentials**
+→ The repo is still private.
+Either run `huggingface-cli login`, or flip the repo to public in the HF web UI (`Settings → Change visibility`).